[Learn Korean I38] -ㄴ/는다면, -아/어야겠다, -나 보다

 보다 is “to watch.”
 The past tense is 봤다 “watched.”

-You add 나 보다 to the stem to make 봤나 보다, “it seems that (my mother was) watching.”
+You add 나 보다 to the stem to make 봤나 보다, “It seems that (my mother was) watching.”

 Then, you change it to a 요 form to make 봤나 봐요, “It seems that (my mother was) watching.”